How to Talk to Your Kids About Racism

 - Know your rights if you decide to protest in New York City.

-- Amplify and listen to Black voices now and in the future.
+- Amplify and listen to BIPOC voices now and in the future.
 Remember the movement—and the conversation you have with yourself and your kids—does not stop when the protests end.